 Common functions of Vata

 Common functions of Pitta dosha

 This explainer video will tell you what the doshas exactly are and will help you to understand the three doshas.
-It will explain the properties, location in the body, influence on mental state of all three doshas.
+It will explain the properties, locations in the body, influence on the mental state of all three doshas.